lyz-code/pydo/docs/docs/dates.md

 pydo features, they are there in case your needs require it, but you do not pay a performance or friction penalty by not using them.

-# The `due` Date
+# The `due` date

-Use a `due` date to specify the exact date by which a task must be completed.
+Use a optional `due` task attribute to specify the exact date by which a task must be completed.
 This corresponds to the last possible moment when the task can be considered on-time.
 Using our example, we can set the due date to be Alice's birthday:

 ```bash
 pydo add Send Alice a birthday card due:2016-11-08